Skip to main content

 • The main function is always required as the entry point for program execution.

-• Functions can have parameters, and they may return a value.
-The return type, if applicable, is specified after the function name.
+• Functions can have parameters and return values.
+The return type is specified after the function name.

 return a + b;